 The BAAQMD is not currently accepting applications for the Year 4 Goods Movement Program (GMP).
 The application cycle closed on Thursday, December 12, 2013.

-BAAQMD has posted the first of two preliminary ranklists for the Year 4 program.
-Equipment shown on the ranklist has met basic eligibility criteria for the GMP; however, appearance on the ranklist does NOT guarantee that equipment will receive GMP funding.
-Selection for funding is contingent on a full evaluation to determine if a project meets all GMP requirements, including passing pre-inspection, successful completion of ARB’s Proposition 1B compliance check and availability of GMP funds.
+Equipment shown on each ranklist has met basic eligibility criteria for the GMP; however, appearance on the ranklist does NOT guarantee that equipment will receive GMP funding.
+Selection for funding is contingent on a full evaluation to determine if a project meets all GMP requirements, including passing pre-inspection, successful completion of CARB’s Proposition 1B compliance check, and availability of GMP funds.
 Compliant and eligible projects that are ranked above the funding line (meaning, the point at which funds are exhausted) will be evaluated for contracting in the order of ranking.
-At their own risk, owners of equipment shown on this preliminary ranklist are allowed to place orders for replacement equipment however, BAAQMD will not allocate funding to proposed projects until the equipment owner fully executes a grant agreement under terms and conditions of the GMP.
+At their own risk, owners of equipment shown on the preliminary ranklists are allowed to place orders for replacement equipment; however, BAAQMD will not allocate funding to proposed projects until the equipment owner fully executes a grant agreement under terms and conditions of the GMP.

-Through mid-2014, staff will contact applicants with eligible and compliant equipment on the ranklist to inspect and contract projects.
+Throughout 2014, staff will contact applicants with eligible and compliant equipment on the ranklists to inspect and contract projects.
 Contracting cannot occur if eligibility or compliance requirements are not met.
-If staff has requested the applicant to submit required or missing items for the project, applicants should do so quickly to avoid delays in evaluation or contracting.
+If staff has requested the applicant to submit required or missing items for the project, applicants must do so quickly to avoid delays in evaluation or contracting.